 Winter in the city

-The winter is a great time to check out many of the cultural institutions that dot the capital.
-The Prince of Wales Northern Heritage Centre acts as an archive of the history and culture of the Northwest Territories, and is a must-visit if you want to learn about the local community.
+Winter is a great time to check out many of the cultural institutions that dot the capital.
+The Prince of Wales Northern Heritage Centre acts as an archive of the history and culture of the Northwest Territories, and is a must-visit to learn about the local community.
 A visit to the museum might teach you about Dene and Inuit culture, European exploration, and mining.

 Another unique landmark is the Legislative Assembly building of the Northwest Territories.
 The government building sits on the shores of Frame Lake, a short walk from the town centre.
 Stop by for a tour and check out the Aboriginal artwork and polar bear-hide rug that adorn the Chamber.